 As with securing the enterprise, XDR is essential to a strong defence and should be incorporated into the incident response plan.
 XDR reaches beyond endpoints to all the potential locations an attack might target, including cloud infrastructure, network traffic, operational technologies (OT), internet of things (IoT) and industrial internet of things (IIoT) deployments, and more.

 While having a plan is important in and of itself, an organisation needs to be confident the plan will work when called for.
 That requires everyone (including 3rd parties) with a role in executing it to be clear on what they are expected to do, and for the plan to be tested at least once a year and kept up to date as threats and business needs evolve.
 Enterprises should also make an effort to understand their cloud providers’ and software vendors’ incident response plans—what’s in place and how those measures complement their own.

 Shift left with the right tools to fight cyber extortion

-An ASRM solution supported by XDR and based on zero-trust principles—built into a unified cybersecurity platform—gives organizations the tools they need to secure and defend while minimizing the complexity of managing a multitude of point products.
+An ASRM solution supported by XDR and based on zero-trust principles—built into a unified cybersecurity platform—gives organisations the tools they need to secure and defend while minimising the complexity of managing a multitude of point products.
 Those with limited in-house resources can establish a robust secure-and-defend approach by working with a managed security service provider whose offering includes managed XDR.

-Recognizing that breaches are inevitable is realistic, not defeatist—and by shifting left, organizations can gain more control than ever before over their ability to defend against ransomware and cyber extortion schemes.
+Recognising that breaches are inevitable is realistic, not defeatist—and by shifting left, organisations can gain more control than ever before over their ability to defend against ransomware and cyber extortion schemes.
 With the right defensive measures in place and a well-articulated incident response plan, attacks that do penetrate the network can be caught and disposed of faster.